 …sets the rules for commercial email, establishes requirements for commercial messages, gives recipients the right to have you stop emailing them, and spells out tough penalties for violations.

-All U.S. businesses that send commercial emails – or employ third-party services to send emails on their behalf – are subject to comply.
+All United States (US) businesses that send commercial emails – or employ third-party services to send electronic mail on their behalf – are subject to comply.

-2. CAN-SPAM Compliance – How to Follow the CAN-SPAM Rules
+2. CAN-SPAM Compliance – How to Follow the FTC’s CAN-SPAM Rules

-CAN-SPAM compliance is relatively simple, assuming your email strategy doesn’t rely on spam, dishonesty, or inappropriate materials.
+Complying with CAN-SPAM is relatively simple for most companies, assuming your email strategy doesn’t rely on spam, dishonesty, or inappropriate materials.

 However, CAN-SPAM rules can be added, removed, or amended by the FTC at any time.
-So, it’s important to understand what the current provisions of CAN-SPAM entail, and how you can ensure your business is in compliance with them.
+So, it’s important to understand what the current provisions of CAN-SPAM entail, and how you can ensure your business is compliant with them and adhering to best practices.

 Like most of the privacy laws that have emerged with the rise of the internet, CAN-SPAM seeks to increase business-to-user transparency.
 One of the key provisions of the act is the requirement that information in emails be honest.
 The following details of your commercial messages should be clear and truthful: